garethcheyne/React-Power-Portal-Proxy/README.md

 1. **Proxy Service** - A Node.js proxy server that handles authentication and forwards requests
 2. **Dashboard** - A Next.js web interface for monitoring and inspecting API requests

+The project uses SQLite for logging and statistics, providing better performance and reliability than the previous JSON-based logging system.

 ## Features

 - Automatically handles authentication using Playwright